egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 How To Configure Host Certificates
 ==================================

-We will start by configuring certificates that will authenticate our servers to our clients.
+Let us start by configuring certificates that will authenticate our servers to our clients.
 This will allow our clients to connect to our servers without needing to question the authenticity of the server.

-We begin on the machine that we will be using as the certificate authority.
+Begin on the machine that that will be using as the certificate authority.
 In this example, we’ll refer to this as “auth.example.com”.
 Generating Signing Keys

 First, we need to generate some RSA keys that will function as the signing keys.
 Use any user you’d like, but the root user is probably a good idea.
-We will be creating keys called “server_ca” and “server_ca.pub” since these will be used to authenticate our servers.
+Create these keys called “server_ca” and “server_ca.pub” since these will be used to authenticate our servers.

 Let’s create these keys in our home directory: